tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 Before running the [setup.sh] script, there are a few handy things to know about it.

 The `setup.sh` script's main responsibility is to setup the network.
-It creates a certificate that will be used to setup the registry ([this will may change soon]).
+It creates a certificate that will be used to setup the registry ([this will change soon]).
 It downloads [OSIE] and places it inside the Nginx weboot (./deploy/state/webroot/).

 > You can use the webroot for your own purposes, it is part of `gitignore` and other than OSIE you can serve other operating systems that you want to install in your other servers, or even public ssh keys (whatever you need a link for).